 I encourage clients to listen to their inner knowing and experience of what’s best for themselves.
 I believe empowerment comes from having choice and ownership of our own bodies, and from having our voice be heard and validated.
 I strive to meet people where they are at and offer an empathetic listening ear and realistic, personalized support.

 As a mom and partner, my loved ones are important to me and I dedicate my work to my daughter and the generations to come.
-Equally important are my ancestors.
-My heritage is a mix of French, Metis, Ojibway, Scottish, English & Welsh.
+Equally important are my ancestors who got me here.
+My heritage is a mix of French Canadian, Metis, Scottish, English & Welsh.
 I have a growing relationship with the land I live on and its people.
-I follow the Earth-based practices of both my Indigenous and European ancestors.
-I like to adapt the old ways to the needs of our modern people and keep things accessible for all.
+I follow the Earth-based practices of both my Indigenous & European ancestors.
+I like to honor the old ways, yet adapt them to our modern needs for healing and re-connection to the earth, ourselves & each other.

 I respect and welcome all personal belief systems and delight in meeting new people and working with the diverse population of Toronto.
 As someone who helps facilitate healing for others, I am committed to my own healing.
-I do my best to practice critical self-reflection on my personal biases, privilege, de-colonization and do my best to be as compassionate, self-aware yet authentic human being as I can.
+I do my best to practice critical self-reflection on my personal biases, privilege, strive to decolonize/uncolonise and do my best to be as compassionate, self-aware & authentic human being.
 I am a work in progress and live to learn!

 I am grateful to be living & working in this city of Tkaronto- (in Mohawk meaning ‘Trees standing in water’) on this land of the Mississaugas of the Credit, Mississaugas of Scugog, Hiawatha and Alderville First Nations; Anishinaabe, Haudenosaunee and Wendat nations.
 In this ‘Dish With One Spoon’ treaty territory, I respect this agreement that acknowledges that we must share our resources equitably.
 I also acknowledge the First Nation, Inuit and Metis people who live and work here in the present, in a system of inequity and oppression.
-I strive to work in the spirit of decolonisation, equity and reverence for all life.
+I strive to work in the spirit of equity and reverence for all life.